+Resolution 15.
+Dividend

+Shareholders are being asked to approve a final ordinary dividend of 1.7 pence per ordinary share in respect of the financial year ended 31 December 2016.

+An interim ordinary dividend for 2016 of 0.85 pence per ordinary share was paid on 28 September 2016, making a total ordinary dividend of 2.55 pence per ordinary share in respect of the financial year ended 31 December 2016 excluding the special dividend referred to in Resolution 16.
+If the recommended final ordinary dividend is approved, it will be paid on 16 May 2017 to all ordinary shareholders whose names appear in the register of members at the close of business on 7 April 2017.

+The Company will continue to offer a share alternative to a cashdividend through its Dividend Reinvestment Plan ('DRIP').
+Shareholders who wish to join or cancel their participation in the DRIP before payment of the recommended final ordinary dividend must provide their instruction to Equiniti for receipt no later than 5.00 pm on 25 April 2017.
+Shareholders can find further information about the DRIP on the Company's website at the following address: www.lloydsbankinggroup.com/investors

+Subject to shareholder approval of the recommended final dividend, an entitlement notice in respect of the dividend paid and used to purchase shares under the DRIP will be dispatched by Equiniti to shareholders participating in the DRIP by 19 May 2017.

 Resolution 16.
-Dividend

-Shareholders are being asked to approve a final dividend of 1.5 pence per ordinary share in respect of the financial year ended 31 December 2015.
-An interim dividend for 2015 of 0.75 pence per ordinary share was paid on 28 September 2015, making a total dividend for the financial year ended 31 December 2015 of 2.25 pence per ordinary share excluding the special dividend referred to in Resolution 17.
-If the recommended dividend is approved, it will be paid on 17 May 2016 to all ordinary shareholders whose names appear in the register of members at the close of business on 8 April 2016.

-The Company will continue to offer a share alternative to a cash dividend through its Dividend Reinvestment Plan ('DRIP').
-Shareholders who wish to join or cancel their participation in the DRIP before payment of the recommended dividend must provide their instruction to Equiniti for receipt no later than 5.00 pm on 22 April 2016.
-Shareholders can find further information about the DRIP on the Company's website www.lloydsbankinggroup.com/investors

-Subject to shareholder approval of the recommended final dividend, an entitlement notice in respect of the dividend paid and used to purchase shares under the DRIP will be dispatched by Equiniti to shareholders participating in the DRIP by 20 May 2016.

-Resolution 17.
 Special dividend

-The Board has recommended a special dividend of 0.5 pence per ordinary share, representing the distribution of surplus capital over and above the Board's view of the current level of capital required to grow the business, meet regulatory requirements and cover uncertainties.
+The Board has recommended a special dividend of 0.5 pence per ordinary share, representing the distribution of surplus capital over and above the Board's view of the current level of capital required to grow the business, meet regulatory requirements and cover uncertainties, and allows for the estimated capital impact of the MBNA acquisition.

-If the recommended special dividend is approved, it will be paid on 17 May 2016 to ordinary shareholders whose names appear in the register of members at the close of business on 8 April 2016.
+If the recommended special dividend is approved, it will be paid on 16 May 2017 to ordinary shareholders whose names appear in the register of members at the close of business on 7 April 2017.

-The recommended special dividend is separate to, and (if approved) will be paid in addition to, the recommended final dividend in respect of the financial year also ended 31 December 2015.
+The recommended special dividend is separate to, and (if approved) will be paid in addition to, the recommended final ordinary dividend in respect of the financial year also ended 31 December 2016.
 The DRIP is also available for cash paid under the special dividend.